 Bike or hike High Bridge Trail State Park and stay only a mile away at Longwood B&B in the heart of Farmville.
 Each of the six rooms has a compelling story to accompany it, such as furniture from the Governor’s Mansion in Richmond, and pieces associated with Ulysses S. Grant during the Civil War.

 Just across beautiful Kerr Lake from Occoneechee State Park in Clarksville is Cooper’s Landing Inn, a very comfortable reprieve in Virginia’s only lakeside town.
 If you’d care to boat, take a trail ride on horseback or adventure around in other ways, the innkeepers are happy to oblige in making the arrangements.
 Their pool and hot tub are great places to unwind after a day of exploring.

-Six miles of horse trails and fourteen miles of hiking trails make the beautifully rolling 1,862-acre Sky Meadow State Park in Delaplane an attractive getaway not far from Washington, D.C.
+Six miles of horse trails and fourteen miles of hiking trails make the beautifully rolling 1,862-acre Sky Meadows State Park in Delaplane an attractive getaway not far from Washington, D.C.
 The Ashby Inn is less than two miles away in Paris.
 It’s an 1829 inn with six guest rooms in the main house and four suites in an on-site converted schoolhouse.
 The property also boasts an on-site farm-to-table restaurant.